-- 8.1 That PLANNING PERMISSION BE GRANTED subject to the following conditions: - C1 The development hereby permitted shall be begun before the expiration of three years from the date of this permission. - Reason: In pursuance of Section 91(1) of the Town and Country Planning Act 1990 and as amended by the Planning and Compulsory Purchase Act 2004. - C2 The development hereby permitted shall be carried out in accordance with the following approved plans: P001, P009, P010 - Reason: For the avoidance of doubt and in the proper interests of planning and in the interests of the visual amenities of the locality, the residential amenity of neighbouring occupiers in accordance with Policies CP1, CP9, CP10 and CP12 of the Core Strategy (adopted October 2011), Policies DM1, DM6, DM13 and Appendices 2 and 5 of the Development Management Policies LDD (adopted July 2013) and Policy 2 of the Chorleywood Neighbourhood Plan (Referendum Version August 2020). - C3 The proposed development hereby permitted, shall be carried out in accordance with the materials as shown on the approved plans and materials schedule and no external materials shall be used other than those approved. - Reason: In the interests of the visual amenity of the area in accordance with Policies CP1 and CP12 of the Core Strategy (adopted October 2011) and Policy DM1 and Appendix 2 of the Development Management Policies LDD (adopted July 2013). - Informatives - 11 With regard to implementing this permission, the applicant is advised as follows:
+8.1 That PLANNING PERMISSION BE GRANTED subject to the following conditions:

+C1 The development hereby permitted shall be begun before the expiration of three years from the date of this permission.

+Reason: In pursuance of Section 91(1) of the Town and Country Planning Act 1990 and as amended by the Planning and Compulsory Purchase Act 2004.

+C2 The development hereby permitted shall be carried out in accordance with the following approved plans: P001, P009, P011

+Reason: For the avoidance of doubt and in the proper interests of planning and in the interests of the visual amenities of the locality, the residential amenity of neighbouring occupiers in accordance with Policies CP1, CP9, CP10 and CP12 of the Core Strategy (adopted October 2011), Policies DM1, DM6, DM13 and Appendices 2 and 5 of the Development Management Policies LDD (adopted July 2013) and Policies 2 and 4 of the Chorleywood Neighbourhood Plan (Referendum Version August 2020).

+C3 The proposed development hereby permitted, shall be carried out in accordance with the materials as shown on the approved plans and materials schedule and no external materials shall be used other than those approved.

+Reason: In the interests of the visual amenity of the area in accordance with Policies CP1 and CP12 of the Core Strategy (adopted October 2011) and Policy DM1 and Appendix 2 of the Development Management Policies LDD (adopted July 2013).

+C4 Before the first occupation of the development hereby permitted the windows in the first floor flank elevations and outer flank roofslopes shall be fitted with purpose made obscured glazing and shall be top level opening only at 1.7m above the floor level of the rooms in which the window are installed.
+The proposed window serving the stairwell shall be fitted with translucent glass.
+The windows shall be permanently retained in that condition thereafter.

+Reason: To safeguard the amenities of the occupiers of neighbouring residential properties in accordance with Policies CP1 and CP12 of the Core Strategy (adopted October 2011) and Policy DM1 and Appendix 2 of the Development Management Policies LDD (adopted July 2013).

+Informatives

+11 With regard to implementing this permission, the applicant is advised as follows: